immortalbob/MiniSearch_Intents/README.md

 A Home Assistant custom integration that exposes [MiniSearch](https://github.com/immortalbob/MiniSearch) and a set of local utility tools as a native LLM Tool API.

-Once enabled, any Home Assistant conversation agent (Ollama, OpenAI, Anthropic, etc.) can search your local knowledge stack, perform calculations, convert units, query dates, and eventually manage timers through a single tool interface.
+Once enabled, any Home Assistant conversation agent (Ollama, OpenAI, Anthropic, etc.) can search your local knowledge stack, perform calculations, convert units, and query dates through a single tool interface.

 MiniSearch Intents appears alongside the built-in Assist API and can be enabled per conversation agent from the Home Assistant UI.

 ## What MiniSearch provides